SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 within the type's outer curly braces, and each type property is explicitly scoped to the type it supports.

-You define type properties for value types with the ``static`` keyword, and type properties for class types with the ``class`` keyword.
+You define type properties with the ``static`` keyword.
+For class types, you can also use the ``class`` keyword for computed type properties to allow subclasses to override the superclass's implementation.
 The example below shows the syntax for stored and computed type properties:

 .. testcode:: typePropertySyntax